-- be at a Group level, - provide a robust earning stream to the Crown, - optimise performance and re-investment, and
+- be at a Group level, - provide a robust earning stream to the Crown, - optimise performance and re-investment, and - ensure the Parent, CIIC is resourced equitably and effectively to drive the sector forward.

 All major asset sales will be made with due regard to Part VII of the CIIC Act.
 Asset sales in the normal course of business are included as part of the capital expenditure budgets.
 CIIC recognises its obligations under section 27 of the Act and believes the intentions set out in this statement will result in full compliance with that section of the Act.
 There is no intention, at this point in time, to sell any assets that provide essential public services or are substantially a monopoly.
 In saying this however, Government does require CIIC and its entities to continuously review its operations, structures and ownerships of shares, to ensure CIIC and its Group (its operations, structure and ownership models), is fit for purpose now and into the future.